Skip to main content

 ROI Analysis

-The debt-to-income ratio is calculated by dividing the median debt by the one-year earnings.
-For Columbia College, this ratio is approximately 0.54.
-The break-even timeline, which is the time it takes for earnings to surpass the tuition cost, is less than one year.
+The debt-to-income ratio is calculated by dividing the median debt by the one-year post-graduation earnings.
+Based on the provided data, the debt-to-income ratio is approximately 0.54.
+The break-even timeline, which is the time it takes for the additional earnings from a degree to offset the cost of tuition, cannot be accurately calculated with the available data.

 Generated from College Scorecard & IPEDS data